Thriller (viral video): Video and response

-The prison inmates Thriller performance made it to the pages of Time—on the international magazine’s list of the most watchable Internet videos for 2007.
+The prison inmates Thriller performance made it to the pages of Time on the international magazine’s list of the most watchable Internet videos for 2007.
 The inmates' interpretation of the Thriller music video was ranked the fifth of 10 "most popular viral videos" of the year, or the "Web clips we couldn’t stop watching".
-The list also included appearances by Hillary Clinton, Will Ferrell and Cara Cunningham for her Leave Britney Alone! clip.
 Time described the convicts as "orange-jumpsuited accused murderers, rapists and drug dealers", and noted that their performance was made in "homage" to Jackson's Thriller.
 The magazine stated that the viral video had been downloaded more than nine million times.
 (As of January 18, 2008, the reported views of the video have reached almost 15 million).

 Edward Latessa, professor and head of division of criminal justice at the University of Cincinnati, declared that the prisoners who are dancing are not being rehabilitated.
 Latessa stated that the prisoners may think that they are getting something out of the performances, when, in reality, they are not.
 He described it as having a potentially harmful effect.
 The professor insisted that more appropriate rehabilitation programs, like substance abuse or family reunification programs, should be implemented with as much coordination and vigor.
 The detention workers disagreed with the assessment, deeming the activities to be an integral part of rehabilitation.
 "It combines the need for physical exercise and their love to sing and dance", Thomeczeck argued.
 "In more ways than one, it contributes to their rehabilitation and eventual reintegration.
 It's a way to put themselves together physically and probably spiritually.
 That's good, isn't it?".
 Entertainment Weekly put it on its end-of-the-decade, "best-of" list, saying, "Now that's a 'breakout' hit: The clip of inmates at a high-security prison in the Philippines performing an intricately choreographed dance to Michael Jackson's "Thriller" has nabbed more than 42 million views since 2007."